Breakeven: What it is and how to calculate it

 • Fixed sales mix

-When not applicable
+When it is not applicable

 • Highly volatile markets